 The work days will be moderately strenuous, largely because we'll be working at 7,000 feet.
-Drinking water and working at a slow pace are the key to fending off altitude sickness, which can happen to anyone regardless of physical conditioning.
+Hydration and working at a slow pace are the key to fending off altitude sickness, which can happen to anyone regardless of physical conditioning.
 You are advised to bring at least three one-liter water containers.

-You may be asked to cut and stack brush, use a shovel or hoe to improve a trail, or lift and move rocks.
+You may be asked to cut and stack brush, use a shovel or hoe to improve a trail, or to lift and move rocks.
 Safety is the primary concern on all of our service trips.
 No one will be asked to work beyond his or her capacity.
 The Lodge has many less demanding tasks if you're unable to do heavier work.
 If you're asked to something you're not comfortable with, we encourage you to tell us you'd rather do something else.

 The play days are also moderately strenuous.
 They include hikes ranging in length between five and seven miles and reaching altitudes of nearly 8,500 feet.
 Some trails have significant elevation changes and steep sections.
 Trail surfaces range from packed dirt, to granite rubble, to sandy soil.
 The views are magnificent.
-If you plan to swim in alpine lakes, you should be comfortable swimming in large, deep lakes that have cold water temperatures.
+If you plan to swim in alpine lakes you should be comfortable swimming in large, deep lakes that have cold water temperatures.
 That water feels wonderful on a warm Sierra afternoon.

-For your comfort and safety, it is necessary that you have an above average fitness level as demonstrated by your other outdoor activities and/or personal fitness and exercise routine.
+For your comfort and safety it is necessary that you have an above average fitness level as demonstrated by your other outdoor activities and/or personal fitness and exercise routine.
 You must be able to hike at an average rate of two miles per hour over a five- to seven-mile hike that includes grades of up to 15%.